About Me

 Originally from New Zealand, I am a historian and writer living in the Blue Mountains in New South Wales.

 I research Australian, New Zealand and international history, with a particular focus on businesswomen.
-And in a strange departure, caused by the unexpected discovery of an archive, I am also writing about a pair of Cold War Youth Forums.
+And in a strange departure, caused by the unexpected discovery of an archive, I am also writing about two Cold War Youth Forums.

 Much as I enjoy getting lost in archives (real or digital) and creating words on a page, I have been known to say that the best part about writing a book is engaging with audiences about it.
 In non-Covid times I am a regular conference participant and particularly enjoy giving talks to local historical and family history societies and to the public more generally.

-I got my PhD from the Australian National University in 2012 and have published a number of books as well as academic and popular articles.
-I currently hold a postdoctoral fellowship at Macquarie University (2019-2025) for my project 'Gendered Enterprise: A History of Australian Businesswomen Since 1880', funded by an Australian Research Council Discovery Early Career Researcher Award.
+I received my PhD from the Australian National University in 2012 and have published a number of books as well as academic and popular articles.
+I have just come to the end of a postdoctoral fellowship in the Business School at Macquarie University (2019-2025) for my project 'Gendered Enterprise: A History of Australian Businesswomen Since 1880', funded by an Australian Research Council Discovery Early Career Researcher Award.
+I am now an Honorary Research Fellow at Macquarie University,

 My first book, Minding Her Own Business: Colonial Businesswomen in Sydney (NewSouth 2015), won the 2016 Ashurst Business Literature Prize.